Xinyu Jiangxi, China Travel Guide

 Lowest prices, fewest tourists.

-Extreme temperatures (hot/humid summer, cold winter), potential for heavy rain/snow.
+Extreme temperatures (hot/humid summer, cold winter), potential for severe rain/snow.

 You will need several documentation for your visa application.
-Your passport must be valid for at least six months beyond your intended date of entry and contain sufficient blank visa pages for stamps.
+Ensure your passport is valid for at least six months beyond your intended date of entry and contain sufficient blank visa pages for stamps.
 A completed visa application form is necessary, filled out accurately.
-Provide a recent passport-sized color photo, usually 35x45mm with a white background.
-You also need proof of travel, which includes round-trip flight reservations, hotel bookings, or an invitation letter from a host in China.
+Provide a a current passport-sized color photo, usually 35x45mm with a white background.
+You also need proof of travel, which includes round-trip flight reservations, hotel bookings, or an invitation letter from a host inside China.
 For tourist visas, a detailed itinerary for your trip supports your application.
 Proof of sufficient funds for your trip, like bank statements, may also be required.

-For tourism and visiting relatives, most common for overall travelers.
+For tourism and going to relatives, most common for overall travelers.

 For exchanges, study tours, and other non-commercial activities.